Refer a Patient

 What is Active Dying?

-Below is a list of some of the typical signs of active dying that can occur as close as 48 hours to 3 minutes before death.
+In this article is a list of the typical signs of active dying that can occur as close as 48 hours to 3 minutes before death.
 While a patient may not experience all these symptoms, this list will help the patient’s family members and loved ones in recognizing and defining active dying.
 Additionally, if you have more questions about "what is active dying" and how to identify and help your loved one through this natural process, you can talk to a hospice care expert by calling 855-327-4677 for 24/7 support or contact us online.

 The signs and symptoms of active dying include: